lukaszkukla/hangman-x/README.md

 * I expect words to not to repeat over and over

 ## Flow chart
-In order to meet above requirements and expectations I built flowchart which served me as a road map to successfull completion of the project:
+In order to meet above requirements and expectations I built flowchart which served me as a road map to successful completion of the project:

 ![HANGMAN-X flowchart](docs/screenshots/hangman-x-flowchart.jpg "Game flowchart")